 Methos sensed a slight easing of tension.
 He decided to put an end to the small talk, and learn why his fellow Immortal had come.

 "Darius.
 I didn't think you ever journeyed to Britain.
 In fact, I was under the impression you'd never seen the Atlantic."
-As he recalled the story, Darius had once vowed to reach the sea as a conqueror.
-When he experienced a conversion, he'd resolved to do penance by denying himself the sight of it.
+As he recalled the story, Darius had once been determined to reach the sea as a conqueror.
+When he experienced a conversion, he'd vowed to do penance by denying himself the sight of it.

 Darius shivered.
 Though he should have been roasting, sitting as he was near the embers of a cooking fire, in his priestly robes, in July.